watanabe-appi/simple_rbm/README.md

 ## Citation

-If you use this code in academic work, please cite it in the text or include it as a software reference in your appendix.
+If this code contributes to your academic work, I would be grateful if you could acknowledge it by citing this repository.

 ## License